What are Decembers good for? Yes, they are about summarizing in the last years and building priorities for the upcoming one.

 Human Augmentation, AR, and Mixed Reality

-Since AR and mixed reality are actively used for remote training, healthcare, gaming, and human augmentation enhance human abilities by combining medicine and technology, it is obvious that these technologies will be developing given all the circumstances of the past year.
+Since AR and mixed reality are actively used for remote training, healthcare, gaming, and human augmentation to enhance human abilities by combining medicine and technology, it is obvious that these technologies will be developing given all the circumstances of the past year.

 The approximate pace of the global mixed reality market growth is 73.2% per year in the next few years.
 And as always, bigger investments and more new projects appearing in the niche means more rapid tech progress and faster implementation of innovations.